riceissa/issarice.com/external/lesswrong.com/is-it-harder-to-become-a-miri-mathematician.md

 I am interested in thoughts on the specific questions I've raised as well as any other thoughts people have on MIRI hiring practices in 2013 vs 2019.

-*Thanks to Matthew Barnett for feedback on this question.*
+*Thanks to Matthew Barnett and Louis Francini for feedback on this question.*